jfxueX/bash/commands/local/sed.md

 the editing after some condition is reached.

 The
-"q" command is the one command that does not take a range of addresses.
+`q` command is the one command that does not take a range of addresses.
 Obviously the command